 The main access to Pinnacle is from the Blue Ridge Parkway.
 The reference point for this access is Black Mountain Gap, at Mile 355.3 of the Parkway, where NC Highway 128 leaves the Parkway for the summit of Mt.
 Mitchell.
 Going "northbound" on the parkway from here (toward Virginia), drive a little more than half a mile.
 On your right you will see a gated dirt road, so small it looks like a driveway.
 Park near the gate (don't block the road).
 This little road is the Old Mitchell Toll Road, and your hike starts here.

-From Graphite: Disused logging roads and trails link Graphite, N.C. with the Old Mitchell Toll Road, making it possible to climb Pinnacle from "the bottom" and achieve a continuous elevation gain of almost 4000 feet.
+Disused logging roads and trails link Graphite, N.C. with the Old Mitchell Toll Road, making it possible to climb Pinnacle from "the bottom" and achieve a continuous elevation gain of almost 4000 feet.
 A route I was once familiar with went via Acorn Bottoms and Pot Cove.
 I last did this in about 1978, so I can't speak to current access or trail conditions--I'd be pleased if readers could fill me in.
-For a map and GPX track of a different, more arduous route that has been done recently, see this link.
+For a description of a different, more arduous route "from the bottom" that has been done recently, see this link

 Ownership and Red Tape

 On the Old Mitchell Toll Road near Pinnacle

 The watershed of the North Fork (Burnett) Reservoir, representing the whole western flank of Pinnacle, is Asheville Watershed land off limits to hiking of any kind.
 Hiking the crest, along the boundary of this restricted region, is permissible.

 The majority of the west flank of Pinnacle belongs to Pisgah National Forest, administered by the Grandfather Ranger District

 .
 There are at least two major private inholdings between the four and five thousand foot level on this side, so don't assume you are on public land.

 Blue Ridge Parkway